Guidance

 You may find it difficult to access services abroad if you have changed your name.
 This includes changing from your maiden name to your married name, or if your name’s different in any official document, for example, because of a spelling mistake or a missing middle name.

-If you live in another country permanently, you cannot change your name by deed poll.
+If you live in another country permanently you cannot change your name by deed poll.
 Check with local authorities what you need to do if you want to change your name.

 If you’ve had a UK passport with a different name you can apply for a data subject rights request from HM Passport Office (HMPO).
-The results of this will confirm the names that you’ve had passports under and show you’re the same person.
+The results of this will confirm the names that you’ve had on passports and show you’re the same person.

 Driving